sythanhho/quotes/index.md

 > - Phyllis Diller
 >"Never go to bed mad.
 Stay up and fight."
 > - Henry David Thoreau
 >"The price of anything is the amount of life you exchange for it."
+> - Eleanor Roosevelt
+>"You must do the things you think you cannot do."